allaafaham/house-price-prediction/README.md

 ## Dashboard and Its Design

 - **Framework:** Streamlit

-- **Pages:**
+The dashboard is organized into the following pages, each designed to address a specific business or user need:

-  1. Quick Project Summary
+### 1. Quick Project Summary
+**Purpose:**
+Provides a concise overview of the project, including the business problem, objectives, and key results.
+**Contents:**
+- Project background and Lydia's story
+- Business requirements and goals
+- High-level summary of the solution and its value

-  2. House Price Study (EDA)
+### 2. House Price Study (EDA)
+**Purpose:**
+Enables users to explore the Ames housing dataset and understand how different features relate to sale price.
+**Contents:**
+- Interactive correlation heatmap of numerical features
+- Scatter plots of top correlated features vs. sale price
+- Box plots for categorical features
+- Distribution plots (histograms) for sale price
+- Feature selection tools for custom visualizations

-  3. Project Hypothesis and Validation
+### 3. Project Hypothesis and Validation
+**Purpose:**
+Presents the main hypotheses about the Ames housing market and the evidence used to validate or refute them.
+**Contents:**
+- List of key hypotheses
+- Statistical, model-based, and visual validation for each
+- Clear conclusions for each hypothesis

-  4. Predicted Prices for 4 Inherited Houses
+### 4. Predicted Prices for 4 Inherited Houses
+**Purpose:**
+Shows Lydia the predicted sale prices for her four inherited properties using the trained ML model.
+**Contents:**
+- Table of the four houses with their features
+- Predicted sale prices and confidence intervals
+- Comparison to Ames market statistics
+- Visualizations of where these houses fall within the market

-  5. Predict Any House Price
+### 5. Predict Any House Price
+**Purpose:**
+Allows any user to input features for a house in Ames and receive a predicted sale price.
+**Contents:**
+- User-friendly input form for key features
+- Instant price prediction with confidence interval
+- Feature importance and model explanation for the prediction
+- Option to download the prediction result

-  6. ML Model Technical Details
+### 6. ML Model Technical Details
+**Purpose:**
+Provides transparency and technical insight into the machine learning models used.
+**Contents:**
+- Description of the modeling approach and feature engineering
+- Model performance metrics (R², RMSE, MAE)
+- Cross-validation and error analysis visualizations
+- Feature importance plots
+- Model comparison tables
+- Documentation and FAQ

+---

 **Design Principles:**
-- Clean, intuitive sidebar navigation.
+- Clean, intuitive sidebar navigation
-- Each page addresses a specific business/user need.
+- Each page addresses a specific business/user need
-- EDA plots and model explanations are interactive and concise.
+- EDA plots and model explanations are interactive and concise
-- Prediction forms require only the most important features for ease of use.
+- Prediction forms require only the most important features for ease of use
+- Responsive design for different devices

 ---